Singing, whinging, way up high.

 - The Archangels' younger brother, Qatherine/"Rin", has small feathered wings printed on his clothing, and is hinted to drop real feathers in his wake.

-- Subverted in The Simpsons episode "The Springfield Files".
+- The Simpsons: Subverted in "The Springfield Files".
 Homer sees in the woods what appears to be a glowing, smiling Grey saying, "I bring you peace" and "I bring you love."
 It turns out to be Mr. Burns, disoriented and high after a medical treatment "to cheat death," with the glow coming from his exposure to nuclear plant radiation.

-- The Aeons from Teenage Mutant Ninja Turtles (2012) possess various similarities to the image of angels, notably their wings.
+- Teenage Mutant Ninja Turtles (2012): The Aeons possess various similarities to the image of angels, notably their wings.
 When corrupted, they take on demon-like characteristics.

 - "Nordic aliens" reportedly resemble extremely attractive Scandanavians (hence the name), and they often communicate that they come in peace and offer you a go at their wives.
 If you think that sounds awful familliar, well yeah, they're basically the Succubi/Incubi myth put through the lens of a Close Encounter of the Third Kind.